Innocenzo Ciocchi Del Monte: Favourite of Pope Julius

-In February 1550 Cardinal Giovanni Maria Ciocchi del Monte was elected pope as Julius III, and immediately made the boy a cardinal.
+In February 1550 Cardinal Giovanni Maria Ciocchi del Monte was elected pope.
+Julius III, as he was henceforth called, immediately made Innocenzo a cardinal.
 Two years later, faced with hostility to Innocenzo from the other cardinals and a gathering move to have his position annulled on the basis of his illegitimacy and age, Julius had him adopted into the Ciocchi del Monte family and decreed his year of birth as 1532, although this had previously been unknown.

-Pope Julius III made Ciocchi del Monte a Cardinal.
+Pope Julius III made Ciocchi del Monte a cardinal.

-Attempts to give the boy an education that could have prepared him for ecclesiastic office had been sparse: "a few social graces, a few bits of knowledge, perhaps about the glories of the Classical world, and Innocenzo's formal education was over."
+Attempts to give Innocenzo an education that could have prepared him for ecclesiastic office had been sparse: "a few social graces, a few bits of knowledge, perhaps about the glories of the Classical world, and Innocenzo's formal education was over."

-The new cardinal was given numerous important and lucrative positions, including commendatary abbot of the abbeys of Saint-Michel du Tréport in Normandy, S. Zeno in Verona, and of the abbeys of S. Saba, Miramondo, and of Grottaferrata, Frascati.
+The new cardinal was given numerous important and lucrative positions, including commendatory abbot of the abbeys of Saint-Michel du Tréport in Normandy, S. Zeno in Verona, and of the abbeys of S. Saba, Miramondo, and of Grottaferrata, Frascati.
 Most significantly, Julius named him Cardinal-Nephew, effectively putting him in charge of all papal correspondence.
 But the role of secretary to the papacy proved manifestly beyond Innocenzo's abilities, and so, in order to find a way for his favourite to retain the appearance of power without having any real responsibility, Julius upgraded a hitherto minor position, that of secretary intimus, to become Cardinal Secretary of State and appointed Innocenzo to it.
 This position was eventually to become the highest of Vatican offices; the formal title (Secretary of State to his Holiness) still bears a mark of its original intimacy to the pope.